Raphaela Mettig

 I currently work with Dr. Golden G. Richard III at ACL, where currently a lot of the research is focused on memory forensics.

 For my master’s thesis, I explored new forensic artifacts that are exclusive to Apple’s M1 processors, some of which can only be recovered through memory analysis.
-This publication is embargoed until Friday, April 07, 2023.

 During my undergraduate degree, I managed a repository of over 30 million malware samples and built automation mechanisms to help process them into a database that could later be used for research.